 The holidays are a magical time in New York City, and an especially wonderful season to visit Central Park!
-From ice skating in rinks with skyscraper views to ushering in 2020 with fireworks and a midnight run, here are some ways to make lasting memories in the Park during the final few months of the year.
+From ice skating in rinks with skyscraper views to ushering in the new year with fireworks and a midnight run, here are some ways to make lasting memories in the Park during the final few months of the year.

 Watch the Macy’s Thanksgiving Day Parade